 B. Mitotic phase( M-phase)

 Anaphase is equally spanned into 2 sub-phases called anaphase -1 and anaphase-2.
-During this phase, the replicated chromosomes get equally split and the newly formed daughter chromatids will be moved to opposite poles of the cell.
-So, anaphase is mainly concerned with the movement of split daughter cells into 2 opposite poles.
+During the anaphase, the replicated chromosomes are equally split while the newly formed daughter chromatids move to opposite poles of the cell.Therefore, anaphase is largely regarded as the phase of movement of split daughter cells into 2 opposite poles.

 Telophase is the phase of the elongation of the cell.
 The cell gets elongated and is nearly finished dividing.
 During this phase, daughter cells acquire complete cell-like features.
 Changes such as reconstruction of two nuclei and the formation of organelles becomes apparent.
 Telophase is also equally spanned into 2 sub-phases called telophase -1 and telophase-2.